 Profile of the study programme

 Students create their own curriculum in consultation with the person responsible for the Master of Arts in Legal Studies, which means they can intensify their basic legal knowledge in accordance with their personal interests.
-They take some of the compulsory subjects in the Bachelor course –introduction to law, civil law, code of obligations, public law and criminal law – and combine these with freely selectable subjects from the Bachelor's and/or Master's programmes.
-This Master's degree course can be awarded with the distinction «Bilingual curriculum».
+They take some of the compulsory subjects in the bachelor course –introduction to law, civil law, code of obligations, public law and criminal law – and combine these with freely selectable subjects from the bachelor and/or master programmes.
+This master's degree course can be awarded with the distinction «Bilingual curriculum, French/German».
 Students are free to choose whether to complete their studies in one language or take some examinations in German and some in French, thus fulfilling the requirements for this distinction.

 The Master of Arts in Legal Studies gives non-lawyers and lawyers with a foreign law degree a thorough fundamental knowledge of Swiss law.
 This option is unique in the whole of Switzerland.
 Students benefit from the global network of teaching staff and events featuring visiting professors.